stuart12/busylight-hass/README.md

 Reload systemd, plug in your light, check that it is available in HomeAssistant.

 ## TODO
-2. handle colour changes
-3. use brighness to control the number of on leds?
+1. decide how to control individual leds

 ## Architecture